 Initially Gaelic Family Learning was being developed to support parents on a face to face basis.
 Children in primary school were targeted and the initial focus was on supporting the homework requirements of the children through a variety of activities and learning covering reading, writing and number work as identified as a need by the parents.

 The CLD Adult Learning Team worked in partnership with the school to develop the learning reflecting the requirements from the school and the parents.

-Reading, speaking, number work as required.
-Directed by learners
+In relation to the CLD competencies we have a good knowledge and understanding of the community in which we work.
+As the island is a very small place and the schools we were able to work with were limited when face to face, we had also built and maintained good relationships with groups and individuals.
+School management teams were supportive, and parents / carers were responsive and appreciative of the offer of support.
+Now that we work digitally our reach has expanded and so become more equitable.

+With this relationship established we were able to ask for feedback and evaluation to inform our practice.
+(Feedback quotes at end of report)

 Impact difference made

 Once we went into lockdown, we quickly moved our Family Learning support online.
-This was well received, and the CLD tutor worked with a few families at different levels to support Gaelic language.
-The CLD tutor worked with both the parent and child during the virtual sessions which initially was a learning process as delivering learning online was new to staff and learners.
+This was well received, and the CLD Adult Learning tutor worked with a few families at different levels to support Gaelic language.
+The CLD Adult Learning tutor worked with both the parent and child during the virtual sessions which initially was a learning process as delivering learning online was new to staff and learners.

-We held a focus group with families, schools and Adult Learning / Education staff to discuss the offer and it was agreed to continue with online support.
+The CLD Adult Learning Team held a focus group with families, schools and Adult Learning / Education staff to discuss the ongoing Gaelic offer to families and it was agreed to continue with online support.

-The tutor retired but after a couple of months we were able to recruit another tutor who quickly established a number of offers of support digitally.
+The initial tutor retired but after a couple of months the CLD Adult Learning Team were able to recruit another tutor who quickly established a number of offers of support digitally.
+There was a mixture of Family and Adult Learning offered during this period.
+Some families were juggling a number of commitments around working from home, home schooling, more than one child needing support.
+Parents were offered a short “drop in” where they could ask the tutor for specific support.

+Gaps in provision cause problems, this is generally due to short term funding.
+Following discussions with Line Manager we were eventually able to establish an apprentice post with Gaelic Essential.
+We now have a native speaker in post and a Gaelic Family Learning pilot will run for 6 weeks from mid-February.
+This will allow us to offer provision while gathering information and feedback from families around the days, times, type of support offered.

 Evidence how do we know?

+Informal feedback from parents outwith the learning settings.
+One parent whose son progressed through GME since Primary 1 began to find her own Gaelic abilities could no longer keep up as her son neared the end of Primary School.
+She was very relieved to discover we were able to offer support and took full advantage of the offer.
+She stated that she didn’t know what she would have done without the support.

 Lessons learned?

-It is clear to me that support and “buy in” from the school / Head Teacher makes a big difference in the engagement from families.
+The CLD AL Team recognised that support and “buy in” from the school / Head Teacher makes a big difference in the engagement from families.

 When families are encouraged and enabled to engage, and value is placed on the learning, it has a positive effect on the atmosphere around learning and how families feel about the offer.